A Proposal for a Comprehensive Quality Overall Summary

 The objectives of the comprehensive QOS format are to describe the product development process in the context of assuring quality and mitigating risk to the patient, to provide a clear summary of the control strategy, and to guide the reviewer through the content of Module 3.
 The comprehensive QOS was successfully submitted to all global markets with the exception of Japan where the Module 2 format is very specific.
 Direct feedback from the US FDA on this pilot is shared in the discussion.

 This article summarizes an alternate and more functional way to format the QOS presented in Module 2.3.
-In addition, the ISPE Regulatory Quality Harmonization Committee (RQHC) regional focus group is developing proposals on the content and structure of a risk-based Module 2 that could ultimately support standardization of chemistry, manufacturing, and controls (CMC) terminologies and submission standards for control strategy harmonization and cloud assessment.
+In addition, the ISPE Regulatory Quality Harmonization Committee (RQHC) regional focus group is developing proposals on the content and structure of a risk-based Module 2 that could ultimately support standardization of chemistry, manufacturing, and controls (CMC) terminologies and submission standards for control strategy harmonization and cloud assessment.7,8 Both of these efforts could serve to provide options to the Expert Working Group (EWG) that is currently developing strategies for the revision of The Common Technical Document for the Registration of Pharmaceuticals for Human Use: Quality–M4Q(R1), Quality Overall Summary of Module 2, Module 3: Quality.9

 Considering the ongoing work within ICH to revise the quality section of Module 2.3 and the implementation of ICH Harmonised Tripartite Guideline Q12: Technical and Regulatory Considerations for Pharmaceutical Product Lifecycle Management, which brings focus on the control strategy when reviewing post-approval changes, now is a good time to discuss the format of Module 2.
 A comprehensive QOS that clearly articulates the product link to the patient and presents and justifies the product control strategy from beginning to end would be valuable.